 As we are talking about a beginner’s RC car.
 We need to consider how the actual driving experience will differ.

 Buggies are a little harder to control.
-Because they are smaller, they are very good at track racing.
+Because they are smaller and very good at track racing.

-But as a beginner, if you learn to drive with a buggy, then switching to other cars will be much easier for you.
+But, if you are a beginner and learning to drive with a buggy, then switching to other cars will be much easier for you.

 Truggies have a bigger body and wider tires.
-That gives it more grip.
+This feature gives it more grip.
 So driving a truggy is more relaxing and easy for a beginner.

 Another fact is the difference between truggy vs buggy offroad.
 Buggies can withstand a little off-road too.
-But for extreme off-road with cracks and potholes, truggy will get the job done easily.
+For extreme off-road with cracks and potholes, truggy will get the job done easily.

 So these were the basic differences and how they could affect your choice.
 Now it’s up to us to see which suits us better.

 Buggies and truggies both are great.
-And both are very good starters for beginners.
+Both are very good starters for beginners.